RaqManzano/responsible-ai-biomedres.github.io/README.md

 ## Publishing

-The repository includes a GitHub Actions workflow at `.github/workflows/publish.yml` that renders the site and deploys it to GitHub Pages on pushes to `main`.
+The repository includes a GitHub Actions workflow at `.github/workflows/publish.yml` that renders the Quarto site and deploys `_site/` to GitHub Pages on pushes to `main`.

 ## Contributing and reuse